-To add insult to injury, the hospitality and travel industries are still scrambling, and there's no telling when they will be back on their feet.
-Nearly 538,000 workers from 100 airlines have been furloughed or laid off so far, according to analytics firm Videc, with numbers expected to increase over the next several months.
+To add insult to injury, the hospitality and travel industries are still scrambling, and there’s no telling when they will be back on their feet.
+Over 400,000 airline workers have been furloughed or laid off so far, according to Bloomberg, with numbers expected to increase over the next several months.
 And, a new report by the American Hotel and Lodging Association projects 2020 will be the worst year on record for the hospitality sector.

 The statistics are alarming, indeed, but there is reason to have hope if you are a meetings and events professional who has lost your job due to COVID-19.
 You bring to the job market a combination of experience and skills that employers need now.
 In fact, it’s a great time to find temporary work or try out a new career while you wait for the meetings and events industries to rebound.

 Here, we show you how you can put your skills to work amid the coronavirus crisis.

 Transferable skills and training to emphasize on your resume